Why do Continuous Glucose Monitoring?

 The hemoglobin A1c is the most informative, but even it makes several assumptions.
 The hemoglobin A1c test is a measure of how glycated (sugar-attached) your red blood cells are.
 Since red blood cells typically live around 90 days, this becomes an estimate of your blood sugar levels over the last 90 days.
 There are limitations though – not all blood cells live to 90 days.
 Some die sooner, some liver longer.
 It also doesn’t take into account if your blood sugar is spiking high and dropping low or staying relatively even – it only gives you an idea of the average over those roughly 90 days.
 A person who stays relatively even all day long can have drastically different health than someone who swings wildly throughout the day with the same average.

 This just wasn’t good enough for me.
 I want far more detail than guesses, assumptions, and averages.
 So I have invested in a continuous glucose monitor!
 There are several companies on the market that offer subscriptions without a doctor’s prescription or a diabetes diagnosis.
 These companies handle the prescription for you when you subscribe.
-I chose to go with NutriSense based on feedback I had heard, reviews I read, cost analysis, and ease of use.
-Many of the other companies also have high remarks and are very comparable.
+I am currently using and recommending Theia Health for CGMs.
+They are providing the most modern sensor on the market today.

 This little device sits on the back of my arm, reading my blood sugar constantly.
 This is a little different than a blood glucose monitor as it is actually testing the sugar in the interstitial fluid rather than the blood.